saftacatalinmihai/PerlGoFDesignPatterns/README.md

 # PerlGoFDesignPatterns
-Design Patterns from the Gang of Four book on Design Patterns
+Design Patterns from the Gang of Four book.